 This past week I hosted my very first Thanksgiving dinner.
 It was a blast.
 However, the next day I was sore from cooking in heels for six hours.
 Poor wardrobe choice.
 The food was great – although I could have certainly cooked a lot less of it.
 We had 12 adults and 4 children at dinner and I am pretty sure that I could have had 24 adults and we would have still had plenty of food.
 Oops.
 For this post, I wanted to jot down two of my favorite side dishes from the meal – Roasted Brussel Sprouts and Maple Porter Whipped Sweet Potatoes.

-The roasted brussel sprouts were the surprise hit – guests politely took one or two to taste but I am pretty certain most had very low expectations.
+The roasted Brussels sprouts were the surprise hit – guests politely took one or two to taste but I am pretty certain most had very low expectations.
 All around the table were murmurs of approval … hmm, these are pretty good!
 Actually, they are pretty good.
-Pretty great if you ask my 4 year olds.
-The roasted brussel sprouts are so easy and I got the basics of this recipe from the November issue of the North Carolina Our State magazine.
+Pretty great if you ask my 4-year-olds.
+The roasted Brussels sprouts are so easy and I got the basics of this recipe from the November issue of the North Carolina Our State magazine.

 1/2 pound bacon, chopped

 1/2 cup peanuts, shelled